 Are there any gift, wealth, estate, and/or inheritance taxes in the United Kingdom?

 There is no wealth tax in the United Kingdom.

 For an individual who is domiciled in the United Kingdom (whether U.K. resident or not), worldwide assets have to be taken into account.
-For a non-domiciled individual, only U.K. situated assets are subject to inheritance tax.
-An important point for an individual planning to stay in the United Kingdom for an extended or indefinite period is that from 6 April 2017 a non-U.K. domiciled individual who has been resident in the U.K. for 15 out of the previous 20 years will be deemed to be U.K. domiciled and therefore potentially liable to inheritance tax, not only on U.K. assets but also on assets situated outside the United Kingdom.
+For a non-dom individual, only U.K. situated assets are subject to inheritance tax.
+Non-doms who have been resident in the U.K. for 15 out of the previous 20 tax years are treated as deemed domiciled for IHT purposes and are so subject to U.K. IHT on worldwide assets.

 Inheritance tax is payable only if the cumulative total of chargeable transfers exceeds the statutory limit for the tax year.
 This is currently set as GBP325,000.
 There is an additional nil-rate band when a residence is passed on death to a direct descendant.
-The current inheritance tax rate is 40 percent.
-For lifetime gifts to most trusts, if the value given up is over the statutory limit, an immediate inheritance tax charge of 20 percent arises on that excess value at the time of the transfer, with up to a further 20 percent chargeable if the donor dies within seven years.
+The current inheritance tax rate is 40%.
+For lifetime gifts to most trusts, if the value given up is over the statutory limit, an immediate inheritance tax charge of 20% arises on that excess value at the time of the transfer, with up to a further 20% chargeable if the donor dies within seven years.

 As with other taxes, double tax relief may be available if assets are chargeable to inheritance tax in the United Kingdom and to a similar tax in another country.